Jump to Recipe →

 Water and Pasta Phase (10-12 minutes)

-Step 3: Perfect Pasta Timing Add pasta to rapidly boiling salted water and cook 1-2 minutes LESS than package directions.
+Step 3: Perfect Pasta Timing.
+Add pasta to rapidly boiling salted water and cook 1-2 minutes LESS than the package directions.
+But it.
 Why undercook: The pasta finishes cooking in the oil, preventing mushiness.
-Critical step: Reserve 1 cup of pasta water before draining – this starchy water is crucial for creating the sauce.
+Critical step: Reserve 1 cup of pasta water before draining—this starchy water is crucial for creating the sauce.

 Oil and Garlic Magic (5-7 minutes)

-Step 4: Oil Temperature Control Heat olive oil in your large skillet over medium-low heat.
+Step 4: Oil Tempera.
+Heat olive oil in your large skillet over medium heat.
 Temperature test: Oil should shimmer but not smoke.
-Patience is key: Rushing this step leads to burnt garlic disaster.
+Patience is key: rushing this step leads to burnt garlic disasters and smoke.
 Visual cue: Oil is ready when a small piece of garlic sizzles gently when added.

-Step 5: Garlic Perfection Add sliced garlic to the warm oil.
+Step 5: Garlic Perfection.
+Add sliced garlic to the warm oil.
+Disaster.
 Gentle cooking: Garlic should bubble very gently, never aggressively.
-Color goal: Light golden brown, never dark brown or black.
-Timing: Usually takes 2-3 minutes for perfect garlic.
-Emergency fix: If garlic browns too fast, remove the pan from heat immediately.
+Co.oil.
+Our goal: Light golden brown, never dark brown or black.
+Ti.aggressively.
+Co. ng: Usually takes 2-3 minutes for perfect garlic.
+Black.
+Ti.Emergencygarlic.
+If the garlic browns too quickly, remove the pan from the heat immediately.

-Step 6: Optional Heat Addition Add red pepper flakes during the last 30 seconds of garlic cooking.
+Step 6: Optional Heat Addition.
+Add red pepper flakes during the last 30 seconds of cooking the garlic.
 Family consideration: Start without heat and let adults add it at the table.
 Blooming technique: Brief cooking releases flavor without overwhelming heat.

 Pasta Integration and Sauce Formation (3-5 minutes)

-Step 7: The Critical Transfer Add drained pasta directly to the oil and garlic.
-Don’t rinse pasta: The starch helps the sauce stick properly.
-Immediate tossing: Start moving the pasta right away to coat everything with oil.
-Heat management: Keep heat at medium-low to prevent the garlic from burning.
+Step 7: The Critical Transfer.
+Emergency Add drained pasta directly to the oil and garlic.
+Transfer.
+Don’t rinse pasta: the starch helps the sauce stick properly. garlic.
+Immediate tossing: Start tossing the pasta right away to coat everything with oil properly.
+Heat management.
+Heat at medium-low to prevent the garlic from burning.

-Step 8: Pasta Water Magic Add 1/4 cup of reserved pasta water to the pan.
-Emulsion technique: Vigorous tossing creates a creamy sauce without any cream.
-Water amount: Add gradually – you may need more or less depending on your pasta.
-Visual goal: Sauce should coat pasta with a glossy finish, not be dry or soupy.
+Step 8: Pasta Water… Magic: Add 1/4 cup of reserved pasta water to the pan.
+Emulsion Add 1/4 technique: Vigorous tossing creates a creamy sauce without any cream.
+Water.
+Emulsion amount: Add gradually—you may need more or less depending on your pasta.
+Water.
+The goal: The sauce should coat the pasta with a glossy finish, not be dry or soupy.

 Success Indicators